Performing Arts Colleges and Universities in the U.S.

 Music, dance and theater are the major areas of focus at a performing arts college.
 Many schools offer bachelor's and master's degree programs in the performing arts.

 The student's own talent and performance goals are central to choosing a performing arts school.
 Programs are varied, and include areas such as theater, music and dance.

-Students may wish to seek out schools that offer ample performance opportunities and venues suited to their own interests.
-For example, someone interested in acting might be drawn to a school with several theaters, while a musician may want a program with many different types of ensembles.
+- Students may wish to seek out schools that offer ample performance opportunities and venues suited to their own interests.

-Many students are attracted to performing arts schools in large metropolitan areas with notable performing arts venues, such as New York City and Los Angeles.
-Interacting with other members of a lively performing arts community through internships, research opportunities and part-time, off-campus jobs can be an advantage.
+- Many students are attracted to performing arts schools in large metropolitan areas that provide opportunities for internships, research opportunities and part-time, off-campus jobs.

 Bachelor's Degree Programs